jyg/PdVst/readme.md

 further with the VST host.
 Special Pd send/receive symbols can be used in your Pd patch.
 For an example, see the pd-gain.pd file.

-  rvstparameter<integer>
+* rvstparameter<integer>
   Use this symbol to receive parameter values from the VST host.
 Values will be floats between 0 and 1 inclusive.

-  svstparameter<integer>
+* svstparameter<integer>
   Use this symbol to send parameter values to the VST host.
 Values should be floats between 0 and 1 inclusive.

-  rvstopengui
+* rvstopengui
   Use this symbol to receive notification that the patch's GUI should be opened or closed.
   The value will be either 1 or 0.

-  rvstplugname
+* rvstplugname
   Use this symbol to receive plug & instance name from host

-  vstTimeInfo.ppqPos, vstTimeInfo.tempo, vstTimeInfo.timeSigNumerator, vstTimeInfo.timeSigDenominator, vstTimeInfo.flags
+* vstTimeInfo (play head information support) vstTimeInfo.ppqPos, vstTimeInfo.tempo, vstTimeInfo.timeSigNumerator, vstTimeInfo.timeSigDenominator, vstTimeInfo.flags
-  Those are experimental features for receiving time infos from host.
+  are experimental receivers for getting time infos from host.
 Names should change in the future.

-EXPERIMENTAL
+* EXPERIMENTAL
   guiName
   Use this symbol to send and signal to the host the name of the gui-extra window to embed.